Developing Resilience: Bouncing Back from Setbacks

 Organization approval: Successful Solutions Training in Child Development

 Curriculum Acknowledgement: The content for Developing Resilience: Bouncing Back from Setbacks was developed and modified to meet the needs of the intended audience, from the original curriculum Developing Resilience, by Trainer Bubble.
 Permission has been granted by Trainer Bubble for these materials to be used in our virtual classroom training platform.

-- Most students are able to use mobile devices such as tablets to complete courses.
+- Most students are able to use mobile devices such as tablets and cell phones to complete courses.
 However, each device is different, and an individual's skill level with the device may determine their success with using a mobile device.

-- Microsoft Edge, Safari and Firefox are other acceptable browsers
+- Recommended internet browsers: Google Chrome, Microsoft Edge, Safari, Mozilla Firefox and Opera are all acceptable browsers

 - Slow internet speed may impact loading time

 You have access to online courses for 1 year from the date of payment, with the exception of the Child Care Basics which is a 6-month enrollment period.